ileonc/OfficeDocs-SkypeForBusiness/Teams/teams-scoped-directory-search.md

 - Your business policies require that you prevent certain groups within your organization from communicating with each other.
 - Your school wants to limit chats between faculty and students.

-There are two options for limiting who users can see when they search the directory in Teams:
+There are two options for limiting which users can be seen when they search the directory in Teams:

 - [Information barriers in Microsoft Teams](/MicrosoftTeams/information-barriers-in-teams)
 - [Address book policies in Exchange Online](/exchange/address-books/address-book-policies/address-book-policies)